sramkrishna/awesome-oneapi/README.md

 * [STRUMPACK](https://github.com/pghysels/STRUMPACK) - Structured Matrix Package (LBNL)
 * [sycl-collision-sim](https://github.com/rafbiels/sycl-collision-sim) - Demo 3D simulation of rigid body physics with different shapes bouncing off each other confined in a box.
 Two implementations are provided, one sequential with standard C++ code compiled for CPU, and parallel SYCL implementation which can be compiled for any target device (e.g. a GPU) supported by a SYCL compiler.
 * [TAMM](https://github.com/NWChemEx/TAMM) - Tensor Algebra for Many-body Methods (TAMM) is a framework for productive and performance-portable development of scalable computational chemistry methods.
+* [TASMANIAN](https://github.com/ORNL/TASMANIAN) -  The Toolkit for Adaptive Stochastic Modeling and Non-Intrusive Approximation

 ### Tools and Development
 * [ArrayFire - oneAPI Backend](https://github.com/arrayfire/arrayfire) - ArrayFire is a general-purpose tensor library that simplifies the process of software development for the parallel architectures found in CPUs GPUs and other hardware acceleration devices.
 This project is to develop a oneAPI backend to the library which currently supports CUDA OpenCL and x86.